Anchor: Evolution of the anchor

 Anchors come in a wide variety of shapes, types, and sizes for different conditions, functions and vessels.

 The earliest anchors were probably rocks, and many rock anchors have been found dating from at least the Bronze Age.
 Pre-European Māori waka (canoes) used one or more hollowed stones, tied with flax ropes, as anchors.
 Many modern moorings still rely on a large rock as the primary element of their design.
 However, using pure weight to resist the forces of a storm works well only as a permanent mooring; a large enough rock would be nearly impossible to move to a new location.

-The ancient Greeks used baskets of stones, large sacks filled with sand, and wooden logs filled with lead.
-According to Apollonius Rhodius and Stephen of Byzantium, anchors were formed of stone, and Athenaeus states that they were also sometimes made of wood.
+The ancient Greeks used baskets of stones, large sacks filled with sand, and wooden logs filled with lead as a weight for their ships.
+Influential authors such as Apollonius Rhodius and Stephen of Byzantium also show that they may be made out of wood, Athenaeus also referring to anchors made out of metals.
 Such anchors held the vessel merely by their weight and by their friction along the bottom.